shradhit7/shradhit7.github.io/_posts/2019-08-23- Summer Internship at Veritonic.md

 Hey, I'm Shradhit Subudhi & this is my first post over my website <http://www.shradhit.com>.
 Right now, I'm done with my internship at Veritonic - a dynamic startup which measures and scores audio creative, including voice, sonic brand elements and music — in streaming and radio ads, podcasts, smart speaker applications etc.
-This post is about my work and experiences, I had a privilege to gather during my ten weeks of internship at Veritonic.
+This post is about my work and experiences; I had a privilege to gather during my ten weeks of internship at Veritonic.
 I'll attempt to elaborate on the things I understood about startup culture & dealing with people from my mentor / boss [Kevin Marshall](https://falicon.com) ( Chief Technical Officer [CTO] - Veritonic ).

 ### Let's get started :